billyjov/bimf/README.md

 ## Acknowledgments

-Special thanks to the RsPack team for creating a fantastic bundler and to the community for inspiring micro-frontend architectures.
+Special thanks to the RsPack team for creating a fantastic bundler and to the community for inspiring micro-frontend architectures and to https://github.com/RussellCanfield for his tutorials and example implementations.

 ## Future plans